 In addition to the Test Board, a cable is needed to connect it to the Electronics Board of the seismometer under test.
-The cable has identical 5-pin Molex connectors on both ends, pin 1 connected to pin 1, 2 to 2, etc. It both provides power to the test board and connects the test signals to the Electronics Board.
+The cable has identical 5-pin Molex connectors on both ends, pin 1 connected to pin 1, 2 to 2, etc. It both provides power to the test board and connects the test signals to the FBV Electronics Board.
+If desired, header JP2 on the test board may be omitted and the cable wired directly to the board.
 Note!
 In the first batch of boards dated 11-30-2011 pins 4 & 5 are reversed.
 Reverse the wires 4 & 5 on one end of the jumper cable or board damage will occur.
-Boards Rev. 2.0 requires the straight-through cable.
-To measure loop performance, the jumper connecting pins 1 and 2 of JP2 of the Electronics Board should be removed and the Test Board connected by means of the cable.
+Boards Rev. 2.0 and later use the proper straight-through cable.
+To measure loop performance, the jumper connecting pins 1 and 2 of JP2 of the instrument's electronics board should be removed and the Loop Test Board connected to JP2 by means of the cable.